yuap94/serial_parser/README.md

 # serial_parser
-A script to read serial input with logs
+A template to read serial input and decode with `utf-8`